furynolo/Equasion_Evaluator/README.md

 Equasion_Evaluator
 ==================

-A c++ project I made early on in my academic career.
+A C++ project I made really early on in my academic career.